daleex/black-hole/README.md

-# Black Hole 3D
+# Black Hole

-A 3D interactive visualization of a black hole and supernova, built with React, Three.js, and @react-three/fiber.
+An interactive visualization of a black hole and supernova, built with React, Three.js, and @react-three/fiber.

 ## Getting Started